A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 \subsubsection{Retrieval Strategies}

 The objective of retrieval is to identify and extract the most relevant knowledge based on the input query.
 Specifically, the task involves retrieving the top-k most relevant chunks by employing a similarity function.
-Based on different similarity functions, retrieval strategies can be categorized into into three types: sparse retrieval, dense retrieval, and hybrid retrieval. \textit{Sparse Retrieval.} Sparse retrieval strategies leverage sparse vectors to retrieve documents or chunks through term analysis and matching.
-Traditional sparse retrieval strategies utilize term matching metrics such as BM25\cite{robertson2009probabilistic}, TF-IDF\cite{robertson1997relevance} and query likelihood\cite{lafferty2001document}, which estimate the relevance of documents to queries by calculating the frequency of term occurrences and inverse document frequency.
-Despite simplicity, these strategies remain prevalent in RAG due to their computational efficiency .Recently, some research explored the use of transformer language models as sparse retrievers.
-Models such as uniCOIL\cite{lin2021few},TILDE\cite{zhuang2021tilde} and SPLADE\cite{formal2021splade} encode text into high-dimensional sparse vectors, effectively representing documents in a bag-of-words fashion.
+Based on different similarity functions, retrieval strategies can be categorized into into three types: sparse retrieval, dense retrieval, and hybrid retrieval.

-\textit{Dense Retrieval.} Dense retrieval strategies encode both queries and documents into a low-dimensional vector space, where relevance is measured by the dot product or cosine similarity between their vector representations.
-Dense retrievers, such as DPR \cite{karpukhin2020dense} and ANCE \cite{xiong2020approximate}, are based on BERT architecture pre-training language model and fine-tuned on unsupervised data to generate high-quality representations for queries and documents.
-More recently, LLMs have shown remarkable performance in terms of semantic understanding and representational power.
-Based on the powerful capabilities of LLMs, efforts have been made to generate discriminative text embeddings using LLMs\cite{muennighoff2202sgpt,neelakantan2022text, zhang2023language, ma2024fine, li2024llama2vec}.Llama2Vec\cite{li2024llama2vec} is a lightweight method that adapts LLMs for dense retrieval using two unsupervised pretraining tasks, EBAE and EBAR.
-RepLLaMA\cite{ma2024fine} fine-tunes LLaMA as a dense retriever, leveraging its capability to represent long documents holistically for efficient text retrieval.